 Here are some we recommend:

-And if you're passing through Utah County on your way out of town, stop by JJ's Paddleboards to rent an inflatable paddleboard for your trip!
+And if you're passing through Utah County on your way out of town, stop by JJ's Paddleboards in Lehi to rent an inflatable paddleboard for your trip!